elix/elix.org/content/AriaListMixin.md

 **Purpose:** Help list-like components expose their selection state to screen readers and other assistive technologies via [ARIA](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA) accessibility attributes.
 This allows components to satisfy the Gold Standard criteria [Declared Semantics](https://github.com/webcomponents/gold-standard/wiki/Declared-Semantics)
 (Does the component expose its semantics by wrapping/extending a native element, or using ARIA roles, states, and properties?).

-This mixin generally works at the end of the render [pipeline](pipeline):
+This mixin generally works at the end of the [Elix render pipeline](/documentation#elix-render-pipeline):

 > events → methods/properties → **state** ➞ **render**